Home Sustainability Materials Upholstery and Textiles

 Our commitment on upholstery materials:

-By end 2024, we will only use natural and FR chemical free materials.
-Working with industry experts, we have developed a foam alternative, free from fire retardant chemicals, combining natural latex, coconut coir, and wool – as seen in our Crillon and Opera collections.
+As of March 2024, nine months ahead of schedule, we will only use natural and FR chemical free materials in our domestic upholstery filling.
+Working with industry experts, we have developed a foam alternative, free from fire retardant chemicals, combining natural latex, coconut coir, and wool.

 Natural Latex and Coconut Coir